-We recognise that the needs of the individual child vary according to age, ability, previous knowledge, maturity and many other factors.
+The needs of the individual child vary according to age, ability, previous knowledge, maturity and many other factors.
 The emphasis given to any of these needs will change from time to time depending on the child.

-A variety of approaches will be used in order that individuals acquire knowledge and skills.
+A variety of approaches will be used in order that individuals may acquire knowledge and skills in the manner appropriate to them.
 Learning may take place within a whole class, smaller groups or on an individual basis.
 Learners are supported through differentiated and challenging teaching approaches and appropriate resources.